 EDUC 8999 Culminating Experience (3)

-(Note: This experience consists of writing a thesis or completing a research project approved by a committee of three faculty members.)
-Further information is available in the M.A. in Education Student Handbook.
+(Note: This experience consists of completing a research project, including an MA paper, approved by a committee of three faculty members.)

 II.
 Electives (6 Hours)

-With advisor’s approval, candidates will select six hours of graduate education courses.
-A graduate course from related disciplines may be included with the approval of the advisor.
+In sequences other than Bilingual/English as a Second Language Education, each candidate, with faculty advisor approval, will select six hours of graduate education courses.
+A graduate course from related disciplines may be included with the approval of the faculty advisor.

-Candidates will select and complete a 15 - 18 hour sequence.
+Candidates will select and complete a 21 hour sequence, including electives approved by his/her faculty advisor (see above).
 Some of the sequences in the M.A. in Education program are offered on a less frequent basis.
-Please consult with your advisor about the
+Please consult with your academic advisor about the availability and alternatives.

 IV.
 Total Degree Program (36 - 39 Hours)